 Public Spaces Protection Order (PSPO) - Dog Control

-A new Public Spaces Protection Order (PSPO) concerning dog control in the borough of Rugby came into effect in March 2019.
+The Public Spaces Protection Order (PSPO) concerning dog control in the borough of Rugby was renewed in March 2022.

 The order covers all land in the borough which the public has access to, including:

 - streets and pavements

 - council-owned land, including parks, gardens, recreation and sports grounds, cemeteries, open spaces and car parks

 - all land owned by Warwickshire County Council or a parish council to which the public has access

 - all rights of way which cross land owned by Rugby Borough Council, Warwickshire County Council or a parish council

 The order enforces the following restrictions on dog owners:

 A person has committed an offence if a dog in his/her charge fouls on land listed in the order and the person fails to remove the faeces.

 Dogs on leads